debops/debops/docs/ansible/roles/debops.pki/pki-realms.rst

        └── trusted.crt -> public/trusted.pem

-On the Ansible Controller, there's a corresponding directory structure located in the :file:`secret/` directory maintained by the debops.secret_ Ansible role:
+On the Ansible Controller, there's a corresponding directory structure located in the :file:`secret/` directory maintained by the :ref:`debops.secret` Ansible role:

 .. code-block:: none